Lisa Barsotti

-Lisa Barsotti is a research scientist at the Massachusetts Institute of Technology Kavli Institute.
+Lisa Barsotti is a principal research scientist at the Massachusetts Institute of Technology Kavli Institute at the LIGO Laboratory, beginning her career in 2010.

 Biography

-She obtained her PhD from University of Pisa in 2006 on The control of the Virgo interferometer for gravitational wave detection and moved to the United States in 2007 to work on the Laser Interferometer Gravitational-wave Observatory (LIGO).
+Barsotti was born June 1,1978 and was raised in Pisa, Italy.
+She obtained her PhD in applied physics from University of Pisa in 2006 on The control of the Virgo interferometer for gravitational wave detection and moved to the United States in 2007 to work on the Laser Interferometer Gravitational-wave Observatory (LIGO).

-Barsotti was involved in the discovery of gravitiational waves reported in 2016.
+Barsotti was involved in the discovery of gravitational waves reported in 2016.

-She currently investigates technology to improve gravitational wave detection and led an upgrade to LIGO in 2017.
+She currently investigates technology to improve gravitational wave detection using squeezed states of life, which led an upgrade to LIGO in 2017, known as Virgo.

+Main themes of her work include astronomy, remote sensing, optics, interferometry, laser, electric field, and sensitivity.

+Reflecting on her work, she has expressed that, even in the years before detections were made, she found fulfillment in the challenge of utilizing highly sophisticated instruments and contributing to the understanding of Einstein's Theory of General Relativity.
+She admires the hard work and diverse knowledge of those she's worked with.
+She views the prize as a recognition of the collective efforts of scientists worldwide who have pushed the boundaries of gravitational wave research.